 Function switches

-Located above the screen are four configurable 'function switches' designated FS1-4.
+Located above the screen are four configurable buttons designated FS1-4.
 These extend the functionality of the X14 without taking up much space.
-Each switch incorporates a blue LED to indicate that it's on.
+Each button incorporates a blue LED to indicate that it's on.

 Function switches FS1-4 |